 Lacrosse Cradling – Two Handed Cradle

 Cradling with two hands doesn’t offer maximum ball-protection.
 It allows much more control, one can take strong stick checks with a two-handed cradle and it gives the lacrosse player more options (pass, shot or dodge).

 Two-handed cradling starts with holding your dominant hand at the head of the stick and the bottom hand waist height.
 It is the top hand that does most of the work to retain the ball while the lower hand stabilizes the stick in one place.
 With the stick at waist height, with the open side of the stick facing the sky, lift your arm with the top hand up to neck height.
 As your arms rise, one’s elbow and wrist should bend so that the head of the stick is around head/helmet height.

 At peak cradle the stick head should be facing downward, the upward force of the stick will act with the pocket to keep the ball from falling out.
 After that bring the stick back down so it’s in the same position you started in with the open end of the stick facing the sky.

 Know Your Pocket

-The more you practice and familiarise yourself with your pocket, the more you will start to feel the weight of the ball in the pocket and be able to control it.
+The more you practice and familiarize yourself with your pocket, the more you will start to feel the weight of the ball in the pocket and be able to control it.
 Once you get more comfortable with cradling try matching your footsteps with your cradle.
 When your off-foot is in front, your stick should be cradling near your head therefore when your dominant foot is in front then your stick should be cradling down your waist.

 Two-handed cradling is a very important skill to master.
 Some of the best players in the world always give the tip to keep both hands on the stick so one can always be ready to pass or shot.
-With this in mind, keep practising the two-handed cradle so that you can fly up and down the field or box with ease.
+With this in mind, keep practicing the two-handed cradle so that you can fly up and down the field or box with ease.